ckozlov-ASR/wikijs_css_themes/README.md

 # Wiki.js Custom Theme Templates

-A custom CSS theme project for Wiki.js focused on improving the default visual experience without modifying core application files.

-## Why this project exists

-Wiki.js is a strong platform.
-It is fast, flexible, and easy to deploy.
-This project aims to make changes to the default theme easier through a single CSS override file.
+Wiki.js is a robust platform - fast, flexible, and easy to deploy.
+This project aims to simplify theme and skinning customizations by leveraging the CSS override function and streamlining color swaps through CSS variables.

 ## Project status

 **Work in progress.**

-This is an active project.
 New colors, selectors, and UI change are still being discovered and refined.

 ## Installation

 Copy the contents of the theme CSS file into the Wiki.js CSS override area:
 ```text
 Administration → Theme → CSS Override
 ```
 Then save and refresh the browser.

 ## What this theme addresses